josephcarragher/upscaling-script/README.md

 ## Dependencies
 - ffmpeg
 - ffprobe (usually part of an ffmpeg installation)
-- mkvmerge
+- mkvmerge (part of MKVToolNix)
-- upscaler of choice
+- Upscaler of choice (Currently Waifu2x or Real-ESRGAN)